kgorman/asp-jspatcher/README.md

 # Link globally for system-wide access
 npm link

-# Now you can use 'asp-inject' from anywhere
+# Now you can use 'asp-jspatcher' from anywhere
-asp-inject pipeline.json function.js -o output.json
+asp-jspatcher pipeline.json function.js -o output.json
 ```

 ## Quick Example